Qatar, Cyprus Hold Political Consultations

 QNA

-Nicosia: A political consultations round between the Foreign Ministries of the State of Qatar and the Republic of Cyprus was held on Wednesday in Nicosia, Cyprus.
+Nicosia: A political consultations round between the Foreign Ministries of the State of Qatar and the Republic of Cyprus was held yesterday in Nicosia, Cyprus.

-Secretary-General of the Ministry of Foreign Affairs HE Dr. Ahmed bin Hassan Al Hammadi headed the Qatari side, while Secretary-General of the Ministry of Foreign Affairs HE Dr. Kyriakos Kouros headed the Cypriot side.
+Secretary-General of the Ministry of Foreign Affairs (MoFA) H E Dr. Ahmed bin Hassan Al Hammadi headed the Qatari side, while HE Secretary-General of the Ministry of Foreign Affairs Dr. Kyriakos Kouros headed the Cypriot side.

 During the political consultations, bilateral cooperation relations between the two countries and ways to support and enhance them were discussed.